-3. Procedures in NC FAST
+- 3. Procedures in NC FAST - a.
+When the parent's hardship request is approved by the DSS/LPA, the DSS/LPA will provide the Provider with written approval stating the dates the Hardship payment is allowed for the child.

-- a.
-When the parent's hardship request is approved by the LPA, the LPA will provide the Provider with written approval stating the dates the Hardship payment is allowed for the child. - b.
-The worker will enter the Exemption evidence into NC FAST (see Job Aid SCCA-Exemption Evidence).
-This will allow the Provider to mark the attendance for the child as 'Absent Prior Approved Hardship' and payment to be made on the approved dates.
+b.
+The worker will enter the Exemption evidence into NC FAST (see Job Aid - SCCA-Exemption Evidence).
+This will allow the Provider to mark the attendance for the child as 'Absent - Prior Approved Hardship' and payment to be made on the approved dates.

-LPAs should be able to authorize hardship exemptions for less than 30 days without DCDEE approval.
+DSS/LPAs are able to authorize hardship exemptions for less than 30 days without DCDEE approval.